Since the one-year MBA was popularized in Europe sixty years ago, people have been asking: is a one-year MBA as good as a two-year program?

 There’s more to consider than simply how long it takes to complete your MBA.
 Higher program fees, longer without earning a salary, and more time away from the job market mean two-year programs are a significantly more expensive option – in terms of both cost, return on investment, and career opportunities missed.
 CNN Money calculates that students on two-year programs end up paying close to $350,000 when they add up interest from student loans, tuition and fees, and loss of job income.

 Graduates that choose a one-year MBA program face lower costs for tuition, fees, accommodation, and living expenses.
 And their time away from work is half that of their two-year colleagues.
 This means that they are able to start paying back the cost of their degree quicker and reach their return on investment sooner.
-A graduate from Hult International Business School’s one-year MBA will typically pay off the cost of their degree in 2.2 years, where as graduates of MIT’s two-year program are looking at 6.4 years before they start seeing a return.
+A graduate from Hult International Business School’s one-year MBA will typically pay off the cost of their degree in two years, whereas graduates of MIT’s two-year program are looking at nearly five years before they start seeing a return.

 Out of the loop

-In today’s fast-changing economy – two years away from the business world is a long time.
-Kathrine Boshkoff, Vice President of Career Development at Hult says:
+In today’s fast-changing economy, two years away from the business world is a long time.
+Katharine Boshkoff, Vice President of Career Development at Hult says:

 But what about post-MBA salaries?
 Is a one-year MBA worth the same as a two-year?
 Do graduates of two-year programs earn more than those of the one-year equivalents?
 According to CNN Money author David Bogoslaw writing for Fortune, one-year grads tend to come into jobs at the same pay rate as two-years.
 In some cases, one-year MBAs even ended up earning more.